Welcome to the Landmark International School, Cambridge website.

 The trustees and the head collaborate to ensure that the academic and pastoral vision for the school is realised.
 The head leads the community of teachers and staff delivering the best education for our children, operating within the budgetary framework set by the charitable company.

 Mary Greer is the Registrar, responsible for national and international applications to the school.
-She has many years of experience in assisting local and international students and their families through the admissions process and in the process of relocation.
+She has many years of experience in assisting local and international students and their families through the admissions process and in the process of relocation, including tier 4 visas.

 The fees for the three terms of the 2017-18 academic year are as follows: